joeyguerra/joeyguerra/pages/blog/2025/what-is-an-event.md

 An event is a fact about something that already happened — a moment in time that changed the world (or at least your business).

-It’s always written in the past tense:
+It's always written in the past tense:
 - OrderWasPlaced
 - InvoiceWasSent
 - PaymentWasReceived
 - UserLostPasswordForTheThirdTimeThisWeek

-Events are immutable (you can't change them) — once they happen, you can’t un-happen them; you can only react.
+Events are immutable (you can't change them) — once they happen, you can't un-happen them; you can only react.

 ## Event Sourcing: The Ledger of Truth

 If you think of your app like an accountant would, your database doesn't just hold balances — it holds transactions.
-That’s what Event Sourcing is.
+That's what Event Sourcing is.
 Instead of saving "the current state," we store every event that got us here.

-Your app becomes a storybook of everything that’s ever happened.
+Your app becomes a storybook of everything that's ever happened.

 ```sh
 AccountWasOpened